discord-net/Discord.Net/docs/guides/interactions/application-commands/slash-commands/06-subcommands.md

                 .WithName("set")
                 .WithDescription("Sets the field C")
                 .WithType(ApplicationCommandOptionType.SubCommand)
-                .AddOption("value", ApplicationCommandOptionType.Boolean, "the value to set the fie to.", required: true) ).AddOption(new SlashCommandOptionBuilder()
+                .AddOption("value", ApplicationCommandOptionType.Boolean, "the value to set the fie to.", isRequired: true) ).AddOption(new SlashCommandOptionBuilder()
                 .WithName("get")
                 .WithDescription("Gets the value of field C.")